 I’m not suggesting that we write our own mythological texts, or choreograph new and unique ceremonial dances or something.
 What I am suggesting is that we are already surrounded by myths and rituals that we could benefit from, and we shouldn’t be swayed by fears of “cultural appropriation.”

 Reclaiming What We've Lost

 In this era of mass cultural homogenization towards the lowest common denominator, indigenous world cultures of the past and present could use all the help they can get preserving their beliefs and perspectives.
 Urban Scout has this to say, in his essay on “Appropriation vs. Rewilding”:

 “Many indigenous authors and teachers have explained that no one owns these skills.
 Now, that doesn’t mean I practice particular, long-standing traditions of a particular indigenous people (such as the potlatch), but that I study their systems, and the systems of my own ancestors, and create my own using the same principles.”

-Some balk at this post-modern notion of “pick-and-choose” culture, but I don’t see a problem with it as long as we draw from other cultures respectfully and in good faith.
-What permaculture, rewilding, and related ideologies are trying to get at is a return to natural, bioregional cultures, but not a reenactment of the past.
+Some balk at this post-modern notion of “pick-and-choose” culture, but the purpose of learning from our indigenous peers should be to draw inspiration rather than to plunder wholesale.
+What permaculture, rewilding, and related ideologies are trying to get at is a return to natural, bioregional cultures, but not a reenactment of the past or of anyone else's culture.
 Studying indigenous and non-Western cultural traditions offers us ideas about how to better relate to our surroundings, and thereby develop our own mythology.

 Myths arise from a culture’s relationship to its environment.
 That fundamental interconnectedness with the land is precisely what we’ve lost, and what we must reclaim.